Sunday, January 15, 2012

 Softly cursing,

-Listening to the fog.
+Listening to the night.

 The sand moves under us